alanmathieson/prismaAccelerate/README.md

-Here’s a README.md for your prismaAccelerate testing repository.
-It covers the purpose of the repo, setup instructions, running tests, and next steps.

 Prisma Accelerate Testing

 This repository is designed for testing Prisma Accelerate with a Node.js Express API.
 It provides an isolated environment to verify database interactions, caching behavior, and API responses using Supertest and Jest.